arend-lang/site/src/documentation/tutorial/PartI/records.md

 {%endarend%}

 This kind of substitutions are called _coercions_, we say that a class can be coerced to its classifying field.
-The mechanism of coercions in Arend allows also to define coercions between datatypes, classes and records.
+The mechanism of coercions in Arend allows also to define coercions between data types, classes and records.
 In order to be able to use elements of type {%ard%}A{%endard%}, where elements of type {%ard%}B{%endard%} are expected, one should define a function
 {%ard%}f : A -> B{%endard%} in the {%ard%}\where{%endard%}-block of either {%ard%}A{%endard%} or {%ard%}B{%endard%} as a coercion
 by using keywords {%ard%}\use \coerce{%endard%}.
 Elements {%ard%}a{%endard%} of type {%ard%}A{%endard%} will then be replaced